gopalesagar/crypto-portfolio/README.md

   ```sh
   node portfolio.js
   ```
-* Fetch portfolio value for a token in the csv
+* Fetch portfolio value for a token in the csv.
+If no data is found for any valid token then fetches portfolio for all the available tokens.
   ```sh
   node portfolio.js --token=<TOKEN_NAME>
   ```